tjelvar-olsson/biologists-guide-to-computing/source/keeping-track-of-your-work.rst

     $ git status
     On branch master
     nothing to commit, working directory clean

-.. note:: The ``-m`` option allows us to specify a commit message on
-          the command line.
-If you do not use this option your default editor will be used, which is likely to be ``vim`` if you have not configured it to be something else.

 That's all you need to know to get started with Git.
 Start by initialising a project using ``git init``.
 Then use ``git add`` and ``git commit`` iteratively